Counting Periodic Trajectories of Finsler Billiards: Introduction

 The distance $f(A,B)$ between points $A$ and $B$ is defined as the least time it takes light to travel from $A$ to $B$; in general, $f(A,B) \neq f(B,A)$.
 The trajectories of light are Finsler geodesics.
 See Section \ref{Fgeo} for precise definitions.

-An example of a Finsler manifold is a Minkowski space, that is, a finite-dimensional normed space.
+\looseness=-1 An example of a Finsler manifold is a Minkowski space, that is, a finite-dimensional normed space.
 Another example is a projective metric in a domain in the projective space, a Finsler metric whose geodesics are straight lines.
-Hilbert's fourth problem asked to describe all projective Finsler metrics (a projective Riemannian metric is a metric of constant curvature), see, e.g., \cite{Hilbert}.
+Hilbert's fourth problem asked to describe all projective Finsler metrics (a projective Riemannian metric is a metric of constant curvature), see, e.g.,~\cite{Hilbert}.

-The first steps in the study of billiards in Finsler geometry were made by Gutkin and Tabachnikov in \cite{Gutkin2002}.
-In this paper, the Finsler billiard reflection is defined (see Section \ref{sec:reflectionlaw} below) using the variational approach, and Minkowski billiards are studied in some detail.
+The first steps in the study of billiards in Finsler geometry were made by Gutkin and Tabachnikov in~\cite{Gutkin2002}.
+In this paper, the Finsler billiard reflection is defined (see Section~\ref{sec:reflectionlaw} below) using the variational approach, and Minkowski billiards are studied in some detail.
 Minkowski billiards have close relations with convex geometry (Mahler's conjecture) and symplectic topology (symplectic capacities), see \cite{Artstein2,Artstein1}.

 We consider a domain in a Finsler manifold bounded by a smooth closed hypersurface $M^{d-1}$, a Finsler billiard table.
-We assume that $M$ is {\it strictly convex} in the following sense: \begin{itemize} \item for every pair of points $x,y$ inside $M$, there is a unique geodesic from $x$ to $y$, and a unique geodesic from $y$ to $x$, both contained inside $M$ and distance-minimizing; \item $M$ is quadratically convex: every geodesic tangent to $M$ has second order contact with $M$, and not higher order. \end{itemize} In particular, these conditions imply that $M$ is diffeomorphic to the sphere $S^{d-1}$.
+We assume that $M$ is {\it strictly convex} in the following sense: \begin{itemize}\itemsep=0pt \item for every pair of points $x$, $y$ inside $M$, there is a unique geodesic from $x$ to $y$, and a unique geodesic from $y$ to $x$, both contained inside $M$ and distance-minimizing; \item $M$ is quadratically convex: every geodesic tangent to~$M$ has second order contact with~$M$, and not higher order. \end{itemize} In particular, these conditions imply that~$M$ is diffeomorphic to the sphere $S^{d-1}$.
+The convexity is an open condition.
+In the Minkowski setting, this condition is the same as in Euclidean space; see the end of Section~\ref{magnetic} for the geometric meaning of convexity in the case of planar magnetic billiards.

 We are interested in periodic Finsler billiard trajectories inside $M$.
-They still correspond to critical points of the analog of the length function (\ref{genfunct})
+They still correspond to critical points of the analog of the length function~(\ref{genfunct})

 however this function has less symmetry than in the Euclidean case: it is invariant under the cyclic permutations of the points, but not under the orientation reversal.
 Thus $\Lambda(x_1,\ldots,x_r)$ is $\Z_r$-invariant, but not necessarily $D_{r}$-invariant.
 Accordingly, when counting periodic Finsler billiard trajectories, we count $\Z_r$-orbits.